 Ashley Pardo is a private chef in Miami who holds a Masters in Gastronomy, along with certificates in the culinary arts, wine, and cheese from Boston University.
-She writes The Grizzly Kitchen, a terrific blog full of recipes, videos, illustrations, tips, and tricks for the home cook.
+She writes a terrific blog full of recipes, videos, illustrations, tips, and tricks for the home cook.
 We asked Ashley to share tips for using Miami’s winter produce to enhance your meals, and she shared an exclusive seasonal recipe for a warm, Asian-style salad with brussels sprouts, squash citrus.

 Have you seen the gargantuan, mistake-it-for-a-weapon and can-totally-knock-you-unconscious stalks of Brussels sprouts lately?
 That’s what they look like when they grow in nature.
 We always see the individual mini-cabbages after they’ve been artfully plucked and packaged.
 Why do they look like this now and not during other months?
 Why are they the size of tennis balls and mysteriously much more delicious?
 Because they’re in season.